chechodan/olapic/README.md

 ## Run project

-`php -S localhost:8080 -t web web/index.php`
+To start the application run **start.sh** script.

-Now the application should be running at <http://localhost:8080>.
+Now the application should be running at <http://localhost:8080/media/{MEDIA_ID}?access_token={ACCESS_TOKEN}>.
+This server is for development only.
+It is not recommended to use it in production.

 For other ways to start the application refer to the following [link](http://silex.sensiolabs.org/doc/web_servers.html)

 ## Testing